shyrwinsia/jenx/README.md

    The second one assumes the files are in the same directory with the script.

 4. Read the output.
 It should contain the usernames and passwords.

+## What's in the name?

+It's a portmanteau of Jenkins and jinx (curse).

+## Disclaimer

+I'm not liable for any damages to what you did with this or anything that happens to you, esp. if you land in jail.

+## License

+MIT - Technically, "do whatever you want with it."